 Very few cities in the US can lay claim of the same role in history as Philly, the City of Brotherly Love can.
 So if you are coming to pay us a visit, then the most crucial place to start knowing the city is by its past.

 Founded by William Penn in 1682 and the fifth-largest city in the nation, Philly was the meeting place of the first-ever and also Second Continental Congresses, and it was here that they wrote both the Declaration of Independence and the US Constitution.
 Moreover, Benjamin Franklin made his fortune and his home in the city.

 Philly, once the nation’s most populous city, served as the capital of the US from 1790-1800.
 Home to the nation’s first Fire Company, library, and hospital, Philly has been and remains a powerhouse.
 Today, 13 Fortune 500 companies are headquartered here, as are 68 colleges and universities and a big portion of the nation’s pharma industry.

 Places to Stay in Philly Neighborhoods

-The city has an abundance of great neighborhoods, each with its own character and amenities.
+The city has an abundance of great neighborhoods, as well as neighborhoods to avoid, each with its own character and amenities.
 One of the most crucial decisions in deciding where to stay is figuring out what part of the city you want to find a hotel in.

 They often say that Philly is a city of neighborhoods.
 The rich ethnic and culture of the people who built the city over the past three centuries have created a beautiful tapestry of neighborhoods, each with their own distinct character.